19hours/sg-statutes/Acts/Securities and Futures Act.md

 (xii) an arrangement which is an arrangement, or is of a class or description of arrangements, specified by the Authority as not constituting a collective investment scheme by notice published in theGazette;

-“commodity”, in relation to a futures contract, means gold or any produce, item, goods, article or financial instrument, and includes an index, right or interest in such commodity other than a financial instrument; and such other index, right or interest of any nature as the Authority may, by notification in theGazette, prescribe to be a commodity;
+“commodity” means gold or any produce, item, goods, article or financial instrument, and includes an index, right or interest in such commodity other than a financial instrument; and such other index, right or interest of any nature as the Authority may, by notification in theGazette, prescribe to be a commodity;

+[Act 34 of 2012 wef 01/08/2013]

 “company” has the same meaning as in section 4(1) of the Companies Act (Cap.
 50);